AI Contract Risk Scoring Model for Faster Reviews

 Step 6: Automate Risk Scoring With AI

-Enhance efficiency and consistency by using AI tools to score contracts automatically.
+Enhance efficiency and consistency by using the Review Agent to score contracts automatically.

-- Set up clause libraries with predefined risk levels.
+- Set up playbooks with predefined clause language and risk levels.

-- Use AI to extract clauses, compare against approved standards, and assign scores.
+- Let the Review Agent extract clauses, compare against approved standards, and assign scores.

-- Trigger alerts or approval workflows when thresholds are exceeded.
+- Trigger alerts or approval tasks when thresholds are exceeded.

-- Generate portfolio-level reports to monitor overall risk exposure.
+- Generate portfolio-level Reports & Analytics to monitor overall risk exposure.

 Step 7: Review, Validate, and Improve the Model